 Australian Sports Commission apology

-The following statement is from the Australian Sports Commission (ASC) Board:
+The following statement was delivered by the Australian Sports Commission (ASC) Board on 7 May 2021:

 The Australian Sports Commission (ASC) Board offers our apology and ongoing support to former Australian Institute of Sport (AIS) athletes treated inappropriately in the past.